morgan4080/live_email_notification/README.md

 One email can be attached to multiple groups (One-to-Many relationship between EMAILS and GROUP_EMAILS)

 Groups and Emails have a many-to-many relationship.
 One group can have many emails.
 One email can be associated with many groups.

+USER - USER_GROUPS - GROUPS

+One user can have multiple groups (One-to-Many relationship between USERS and USER_GROUPS) One group belongs to one user (One-to-One relationship between GROUPS and USER_GROUPS)

+Users and Groups have a one-to-many relationship.
+One user can have many groups.
+One group can only belong to one user.

+GROUP - GROUP_CONTACTS - CONTACTS

+One group can have multiple contacts (One-to-Many relationship between GROUPS and GROUP_CONTACTS) One contact can be attached to multiple groups (One-to-Many relationship between CONTACTS and GROUP_CONTACTS)

+Groups and Contacts have a many-to-many relationship.
+One group can have many contacts.
+One contact can be associated with many groups.